Iftimie/Mask_RCNN/README.md

 # MRI-AI: Faster R-CNN for Object Detection in 3D.
 Based on [matterport](https://github.com/matterport/Mask_RCNN) implementation

 This project is a personal one.
 I wanted to do somethin cool, so I thought of applying my knowledge into medicine.
 The ideea is to predict bounding boxes for anatomical structures (organs) given a 3D volume from MRI or CT scanner.
+If you try to run this and if you find some issues, just email me and I will try to fix.

 ![Example](assets/Capture.JPG)